Hereditary properties of co-K\"ahler manifolds: Abstract

 \section{Abstract}

 We show how certain topological properties of co-K{\"a}hler manifolds derive from those of the K\"ahler manifolds which construct them.
 We go beyond Betti number results and describe the cohomology algebra structure of co-K\"ahler manifolds.
 As a consequence, we prove that co-K\"ahler manifolds satisfy the Toral Rank Conjecture: ${\rm dim}(H^*(M;\bQ)) \geq 2^r$, for any $r$-torus $T^r$ which acts almost freely on $M$.
-Finally, we show that the existence of parallel forms on a co-K\"ahler manifold reduces the computation of cohomology from the de Rham complex to certain amenable sub-cdga's defined by geometrically natural operators derived from the co-K\"ahler structure.

 \dedicatory{ \emph{In memory of Sergio Console}}